neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 An epic saying, which, as [explained by Robert Osowiecki](https://www.quora.com/What-does-the-Polish-proverb-not-my-circus-not-my-monkeys-mean){:target="_blank"} means:

-_“I won’t interfere or bother myself with trouble in a place I don’t belong to or have no authority — it’s someone else’s job to deal with this”_
+_“I won’t interfere or bother myself with trouble in a place I don’t belong to or have no authority — it’s someone else’s job to deal with this.”_